kaustavdm/website/_posts/2017-02-14-webrtc-not-magic.markdown

 layout: post
 slug: webrtc-not-magic
 title: WebRTC isn't magic
-image: webrtc-not-magic.jpg
+image: /assets/images/covers/webrtc-not-magic.jpg
-subheader: WebRTC allows peers to see and talk to each other worldwide in real-time.
+description: WebRTC allows peers to see and talk to each other worldwide in real-time.
 It can look and sound like magic at the outset, till you learn to wield it.
 tags:
 - webrtc
 - technology